 14. Government-guaranteed scheme for agricultural loans to small and medium-sized enterprises (Borgstelling MKB-landbouwkrediet)

 Under the government-guaranteed scheme for agricultural loans to small and medium-sized enterprises, the government will shortly make a more favorable guarantee for working capital temporarily available to agricultural and horticultural businesses.
 The amended scheme will apply as of March 18, 2020 and thus will have retroactive effect when it is published.

-Should you have any questions about the above, Meijburg’s advisors would be please to use their expertise to help you limit as much as possible the tax and financial implications of the corona crisis.
-We will of course keep you informed of any additional tax measures.
+Should you have any questions about the additional corona crisis measures Dutch government, Meijburg’s advisors would be please to use their expertise to help you limit as much as possible the tax and financial implications of the corona crisis.
+We will of course keep you informed of any additional tax measures